solorvox/nonet/README.md

 # usage
 `nonet ping www.google.com`

 or

 `nonet firefox`

 # Network access test
-By default, `nonet` will allow acess to localhost (127.0.0.0/8) but will block all other traffic.
-The script will test for the group `nonet` and abort if not found.
+By default `nonet` will allow access to localhost (127.0.0.0/8) but will block all other outbound traffic.
+The script will test for the existance of group `nonet` and abort if not found.

 It then attempts to ping your default gateway.
-If successful, it will prompt the user to to run a iptables command via sudo that blocks access to `nonet` group.
-This question has a timeout of 15 seconds with a default of `no` in case it was run from a GUI.
+If successful, it will prompt the user to to run a iptables command via sudo.
+That command blocks outbound traffic from any process with the group `nonet`.
+This question has a time-out of 15 seconds with a default of `no`.
+In the event it was run from a GUI the user would not see the request for input on the terminal.
+If your application appears to stop loading, please check it can run from the command line and verify the output.

 # Steam games
 You can manually block access to a Steam library game by setting the "Launch Options" on the General tab of properties.